 - Intron A medicine – our body has the ability to produce Intron A or interferon alfa-2b to fight off infection and young people diagnosed with Hepatitis B can get its synthetic version to fight off Hepatitis B infection.
 This is also used by women who want to get pregnant in the future and don’t want to go through the long process of medication using antiviral drugs.
 There is a catch though in getting this fast-acting Hepatitis B treatment, it has side effects such as breathing problems, tightness in the chest and feeling depressed.

 - Liver transplant – for severely damaged liver due to Hepatitis B infection, the liver transplant is now an option to keep having a healthy and functioning body.

 How to keep your partner safe from you and Hepatitis B?

 If you have been diagnosed with Hepatitis B, don’t risk your loved ones.
 The good thing is antiviral medicines can keep you from infecting the people around you but if you have someone whom you share a special bond like a partner, the following must be practiced to prevent transmitting the virus.

 - Practice safe sex.
 Having a Hepatitis B infection doesn’t mean you should abstain from having sex especially if you are married to someone.
 There are now latex condoms that can be used to prevent transmitting the virus.
 Be honest with your partner about the situation and inform her or him that using a condom can reduce the risk but doesn’t eliminate it.

 - Have your partner undergo test regularly – ask your partner to undergo test regularly.

 - Don’t share your things with your partner- this is the most basic practice that people with Hepatitis B do to do.
-Avoid sharing your personal things even kitchen things such as plates, spoons and cups.
-Razors and needle sharing are no-no as well.
+Avoid sharing your personal things even kitchen things such as plates, spoons, and cups.
+Razors and needle sharing are a no-no as well.